-The difference with Serengeti is that in the animals migrate away from the park during the dry season.
+The difference with Serengeti is that the animals migrate away from the park during the dry season.
 The opposite happens in Tarangire where animals migrate from Maasai Steppe to the park during the dry season.

-They come in search of water, which is provided by Tarangire River, and predators migrate in search of prey.
+They come in search of water, which is provided by the Tarangire River, and predators migrate in search of prey.
 During this period the park has the largest concentration of animals in any park in northern Tanzania.